Shamdixit/finalpro/README.md

 ## IDE USed :
 Visual studio code

-## steps to follow for deployment of Azure Static web applications:
+# steps to follow for deployment of Azure Static web applications:
 1. Create an Azure Static Web App Go to the Azure Portal and log in.
 ### 2. Click on Create a resource and search for "Static Web App". ![st2](https://github.com/Shamdixit/finalpro/assets/126175943/98fe4bac-dd11-47dc-8339-d4f393905ba6)
+3. create.
 4. Click on Create to start the setup process.
 ### 5. Fill in the required details.![storageacc](https://github.com/Shamdixit/finalpro/assets/126175943/f6ae1352-1a12-4a9b-ac75-e89f48fa83e7)
 ## 6. Deploy Your App.![stwb1](https://github.com/Shamdixit/finalpro/assets/126175943/2b8f3c38-abac-4cbe-ae1c-4ca798de3a4c)